Elijah Mitchell: 2021 season

-Mitchell was selected by the San Francisco 49ers in the sixth round, 194th overall, of the 2021 NFL draft.
+Mitchell was selected by the San Francisco 49ers in the sixth round (194th overall) of the 2021 NFL draft.
 He signed his four-year rookie contract on May 13, 2021.

 Mitchell made his NFL debut in the season-opening 41–33 road victory over the Detroit Lions, finishing with 19 carries for 104 yards and a touchdown.
 During a Week 7 30–18 loss to the Indianapolis Colts, he had 18 carries for 107 yards and a touchdown.
 In the next game against the Chicago Bears, Mitchell rushed 18 times for 137 yards and a touchdown in the 33–22 road victory.

-During a Week 12 34–26 victory over the Minnesota Vikings, he recorded 27 carries for 133 yards and a touchdown.
+During Week 12 against the Minnesota Vikings, Mitchell recorded 27 carries for 133 yards and a touchdown in the 34–26 victory.
 During a Week 17 23–7 victory over the Houston Texans, Mitchell had 21 carries for 119 yards to go along with two receptions for 11 yards and a touchdown.
 He also broke the 49ers' single-season rookie rushing record, rushing for 878 yards in 10 games and surpassing Vic Washington's record 811 yards in 14 games from the 1971 season.

 Mitchell finished his rookie year with 207 carries for 963 yards and five touchdowns to go along with 19 receptions for 137 yards and a touchdown in 11 games and 10 starts.
 During the Wild Card Round against the Dallas Cowboys, he had 27 carries for 96 yards and a touchdown in the 23–17 road victory.
 In the Divisional Round against the Green Bay Packers, Mitchell had 17 carries for 53 yards during the 13–10 road victory.
 During the NFC Championship Game against the Los Angeles Rams, he recorded three receptions for 50 yards in the 20–17 loss.